taurus-org/taurus/doc/source/devel/howto_macros.rst

 sensitive.
 This means that *helloworld* is a different macro than *HelloWorld*.

-The choice between writing a macro function or a macro class depends not only on the type of procedure you want to write, but also (and most importantly) on the type of programming you are most confortable with.
+The choice between writing a macro function or a macro class depends not only on the type of procedure you want to write, but also (and probably, most importantly) on the type of programming you are most confortable with.

 If you are a scientist, and you have a programming background on a functional language (like fortran, matlab, SPEC_), then you might prefer to write macro